#DeloitteESGNow — Frequently Asked Questions About the E.U. Corporate Sustainability Reporting Directive

 - Corporate Sustainability Due Diligence Directive (CSDDD) — Currently in development, the CSDDD is a future E.U. directive that would introduce required due diligence steps that companies must follow regarding human rights and environmental impacts.
 The directive would require companies to identify and remediate any negative human rights and environmental impacts within their own operations as well as those of their subsidiaries and up and down their value chains.
 The goal of the CSDDD is to encourage sustainable and responsible corporate behavior and operations.
 While these requirements would be in addition to those of the CSRD, there may be a number of synergies between the two directives, such as on the disclosure of value chain impacts and transition plans and the requirement to have a climate transition plan aligned with the Paris Agreement.

-- European Green Bond Standard — The European Green Bond Standard is another regulation in development, which will possibly be finalized in 2023.
+- European Green Bond Standard — The European Green Bond Standard was published in the Official Journal of the European Union on November 30, 2023.
 It is a voluntary standard to help scale up and raise the environmental ambitions of the green bond market.
 Applying this standard would allow issuers to demonstrate that they are funding legitimate green projects aligned with the EU Taxonomy.
 The EU Green Bond Standard sets out requirements that would enable companies to claim that they are issuing an “EU green bond,” a label that is expected to be sought by the financial sector, which aims to invest in sustainable investments.
 Entities that do not follow the EU Green Bond Standard would not be entitled to claim that they are issuing “green bonds.”
 The requirements of the EU Green Bond Standard include references to the EU Taxonomy.

 Question 5